IParn/LimecoinX/README.md

 Copyright (c) 2009-2014 Bitcoin Developers
 Copyright (c) 2013-2014 limecoin Developers

-What is LimeCoin V2?
+What is LimeCoinX?
 ----------------

-LimeCoin is a cryptocurrency based in DarkCoin using X11 as a proof-of-work algorithm.
+LimeCoinX is the Second Generation of LimeCoin a cryptocurrency based in DarkCoin using X11 as a proof-of-work algorithm.
  - Super secure hashing algorithm: 11 rounds of scientific hashing functions (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo)
  - GPU/CPU only mining
  - Block generation: 5 minutes